brson/multirust/README.md

 # Future work

-* Check sigs.
 * Check for and install updates of multirust itself.
 * Windows support.
-* One-liner installation.
 * Allow creation of aliases like `rustc-0.12.0` (needs cargo to obey RUSTC and RUSTDOC env vars).
 * GC unused toolchains.
 * Cache installers to avoid redownloads?
 Maybe only useful for testing.
 * override, show-override, remove-override could take an optional path.